 - How severe are your child's symptoms?

-- What, if anything, seems to improve your child's symptoms?
+- What, if anything, seems to make your child's symptoms better?

-- What, if anything, appears to worsen your child's symptoms?
+- What, if anything, seems to make your child's symptoms worse?

 Preparing for questions will help you make the most of your time with your child's health care provider.